 In reverse, if the person forgot every single picture that has touched the back of their eyes, they would be completely useless.
 Well, that’s effectively being blind.
 If we asked a person to create art, would their art look reasonable?

 I thought not but apparently there’s a blind painter from birth.
 And he’s good

 But is he truly “blind”?
 All of his ancestors who have come before him, they all have done some engraving to this brain.
 Even though he is blind, his ancestors were not, so I would believe that he has some sense of what the world should look like and what colors are, even if he has never seen them before.

 Painting is a blind man’s profession.
 He paints not what he sees, but what he feels, what he tells himself about what he has seen.

 Anyhoo, I would like to know if forgetful people are more creative.
 Because I am quite forgetful.
 But I’m not sure that I’m that creative.
 I sure hope so.
 I want to believe that the world isn’t as unfair as we think it is.
-That everyone is given some sort of talent, that there are somethings people are inherently monsters at - it’s that there are economic inefficiencies that prevent people from finding things to do that they love to do, and that everyone has some passion or talent - they never found out above it.
+That everyone is given some sort of talent, that there are somethings people are inherently monsters at.
+That there are economic inefficiencies that prevent people from finding things to do that they love to do, and that everyone has some passion or talent - they never found out above it.

 If I have to summarize, all people probably have a stat sheet like this, similar to Pokemon: